-Sometimes, you might just need a simple web presence and you don’t have a lot of text, images or other content to share.
+Sometimes, you might just need a simple web presence and don’t have much text, images, or other content to share.
 Rather than wait until you magically find the time to produce all that “ideal” content, you might as well get rolling with what you’ve got.

 You’ve got big dreams on a shoestring budget.

 We get it, it’s smart business to try and get the best price for the most value.
 But sometimes, the reality is that a complex 20-page website simply isn’t in the books when your budget is better spent elsewhere.
 But, while you’re working hard to grow your business, you still need a website.
 So you might as well get a single page website!

 You’re in a hurry.

 If the tradeshow or that big presentation is coming up and you’re scrambling to get your startup in shape on time, then you simply might not have the time for a full-fledged website that might take months to put together the right way.
 A single page website might be just what you need to have a decent web presence.
 Because done is better than perfect.

 You sell a single service.

 Then why complicate things?
 You might be able to say in a single page website what others are trying to split among several pages.